[Histonet] Music in the Laboratory

 > I would like to know what other histology laboratories allow for music

-> volume?
+> or volume?
 Do you allow lab space doors to remain closed to muffle the

-> what is being played?
+> volume of what is being played?
 Are headsets allowed?

 > I am a terrible judge of this because I personally prefer to work in a

-> done.
-However, one of the techs had a song playing today that I believe
+> gets done.
+However, one of the techs had a song playing today that I

-> inappropriate for general listening in the lab.
+> believe was inappropriate for general listening in the lab.
 Am I just out of touch?

 > Is that dang "F" word just something I'm going to have to learn to accept?